Dzoiver/FF8CSR/README.md

 From [Google Drive](https://drive.google.com/drive/folders/1gXE7-JENazgafJKHgSnw5b9-RHIWgPBy)

 ## Installation:
-- Make a back up of your original files if you want to quickly swap to original later<br />
+- Make a backup of your original files if you want to quickly swap to original later<br />
 - Copy and paste the 3 files into your game data folder<br /><br />
 French path: *"FINAL FANTASY VIII/Data/lang-en"* <br />
 English path: *"FINAL FANTASY VIII/Data/lang-fr"* <br />